10/06/2022

 In the first instance, contact the airline operating the flight; the customer services department will usually help.
 Be ready to give all your flight details and booking reference numbers.

 Write your claim – say what went wrong and what you want the airline to give you.
-The Civil Aviation Authority has information about how to write a good claim, and you can download a template letter from the Which? website.
+The Civil Aviation Authority has helpful information about how to write a good claim, and you can download a template letter from the Which? website.
 Include copies (not originals) of your tickets and any receipts.

 2. Prove you arrived at the airport in time

-Yes, you read that right.
 Of course, the airport is aware of its queuing system and any related delays.
 If you miss your flight due to being held up in a long line, in order to claim at any compensation, you’ll need to provide proof you arrived at the airport on or before the recommended time prior to departure, as specified by the airline.

 This could be a parking ticket/receipt, taxi receipt or train ticket.
 Failing to prove your arrival time could mean the airline refuses to compensate you.